GwynHN/BIO373_2019/Matrix.md

 Should be able to login using `ssh f47` without password...might ask for it once, but not after that first time.

+Login in to use ZSH:

+    $ ssh f47 -t zsh

+# Directory organization

+1. In `/srv/kenlab` make a directory for yourself
+2. In `/home/kajung` make a symlink to your /srv/kenlab/USERNAME
+3. Setup config on local computer for passwordless `ssh`